 Ferocactus.
 This is a genus of plants commonly called Barrel Cacti, from the southwest United States and Mexico.
 They have well developed and beautiful spines, often colored red or yellow (such as the Golden Barrel).
 Many tend to get fairly big, but they grow slowly.
-Ferocactus generally grow in full direct sun so can be placed outside in full sun for the summer and should be kept in the brightest possible location indoors during the cold season, with reduced watering to reduce growth.
+Ferocactus generally grow in full direct sunlight so it can be placed outside in the full sun for the summer.
+They should be kept in the brightest possible location indoors during the cold season, with reduced watering to reduce growth.

 Mammillaria.
 A large group of popular plants from the American Southwest into southern Mexico.
 Most are fairly small and quite spiny.
-Many flower freely in cultivation.
+Many flowers freely in cultivation.
 Most cluster in time.

 Parodia.
 Another popular group of smaller species from South America, many with beautiful flowers of various colors.
 One subgroup is sometimes treated as the separate genus Notocactus.

 Adenium.
 This is a small group of leafy stem succulents from Africa and Arabia.
 They are sometimes called Desert Rose.
-They have two main appeals: they have very thickened, sculptural appealing succulent stems and they produce an abundance of flowers that range from pink to bright red, often with contrasting yellow and white stripes or markings.
-In nature some grow to the size of small trees but they can be kept in pots for a very long time; they lend themselves to bonsai culture.
-Both here in the United States and also in Asia there has been much hybridization resulting in an amazing array of flower colors and shapes.
-They tend to be susceptible to spider mites when grown indoors, but can be forced into a state of leafless dormancy by greatly reducing watering while they are indoors in the winter.
+They have two main appeals: they have very thickened, sculptural appealing succulent stems, and they produce an abundance of flowers that range from pink to bright red, often with contrasting yellow and white stripes or markings.
+In nature, some grow to the size of small trees, but they can be kept in pots for a very long time; they lend themselves to bonsai culture.
+Both here in the United States and also in Asia, there has been much hybridization resulting in a fantastic array of flower colors and shapes.
+They tend to be susceptible to spider mites when grown indoors but can be forced into a state of leafless dormancy by greatly reducing watering while they are indoors in the winter.

 Echeveria.
 This is a popular group of Mexican succulents.
-The leaves are colorful and sometimes with unusual shapes and many flower successfully under our conditions.
-In low light they can become rather floppy and lose their interesting coloration.
+The leaves are colorful and sometimes with unusual shapes and many flowers successfully under our conditions.
+In low light, they can become rather floppy and lose their interesting coloration.

 Gasteria.
 This is a small genus from South Africa related to Aloe and has been used as a parent in hybridization between the two genera.
 All the plants stay small and lend themselves to container culture.
 They also tend to tolerate lower light conditions.
 They flower readily with spikes of pinkish flowers.

 Haworthia.
 Another South African genus related to Aloe, and with many forms.
-Unfortunately, the taxonomy of the genus is very difficult and in some cases the same plants can be found under numerous names.
-They all stay as quite small rosettes; most cluster but some do not.
+Unfortunately, the taxonomy of the genus is very difficult, and in some cases, the same plants can be found under numerous names.
+They all stay as quite small rosettes; most cluster, but some do not.
 Some of the smaller ones can live for years in a 3 inches (8 cm) pot.
-Those that have numerous slender leaves do very well with our short dreary days of winter but the more compact types with relatively few highly succulent leaves tend to stretch a bit in winter and therefore should be kept quite dry to reduce this tendency.
+Those that have numerous slender leaves do very well with our short dreary days of winter.
+Still, the more compact types with relatively few highly succulent leaves tend to stretch a bit in winter and therefore, should be kept quite dry to reduce this tendency.
 Many have very nice leaf markings and interesting color patterns that come out best when in full sun.
-Most flower easily, though the flowers, which are borne on thin elongate stalks, are rather small, white and amazingly similar between species.
+Most flowers easily, though the flowers, which are borne on thin elongate stalks, are rather small, white, and amazingly similar between species.
 This is a very popular group.

 In addition to the genera discussed above, there are two other groups that are worthy of mention.
 These are larger groups, with multiple genera, but which can be considered somewhat together.

 "Stapeliads".
 These plants belong to the Milkweed family.
-In the dry areas of the Old World this group of plants has evolved to be highly succulent.
+In the dry areas of the Old World, this group of plants has evolved to be highly succulent.
 Virtually all are leafless.
-The stems are thick and fleshy and photosynthetic, and come in a variety of colors, shapes, and armature.
-Some species get quite large but many will happily stay in 3-5 inches (8-13 cm) pots for years.
-The attraction of this group is the star-shaped flowers that range in size from under a half inch to over 8 inches (20 cm) across.
+The stems are thick and fleshy and photosynthetic and come in a variety of colors, shapes, and armature.
+Some species get quite large, but many will happily stay in 3-5 inches (8-13 cm) pots for years.
+The attraction of this group is the star-shaped flowers that range in size from under a half-inch to over 8 inches (20 cm) across.
 The flowers are very fleshy and come in a variety of colors from yellow to purple and usually have interesting markings.
 Many are pollinated by flies attracted to the fragrance of these flowers, which can be of the potency of a decaying buffalo (hence the name "Carrion Flower" given to some species).
 Some of the more commonly cultivated genera include Caralluma, Huernia, Orbea, Orbeopsis, Piaranthus, Stapelia, and Stapeliopsis, but there are many others equally interesting.
 Stapelia gigantea (named for the large flowers) is probably the most widely grown species in the group and can be found happily growing and flowering in bright windowsills throughout the world.
-These should all be given good light throughout the year and watered carefully or they may succumb to rot.
-Stem segments root easily and it is wise to always have a couple new ones coming along … just in case.
+These should all be given good light throughout the year and watered carefully, or they may succumb to rot.
+Stem segments root easily, and it is wise always to have a couple of new ones coming along…just in case.
 They are also highly susceptible to mealybugs.